 For an act of heroism by a state employee extending above and beyond the normal call of duty or service performed at personal risk to his or her safety to save human life or state property.

 Special Act Award (Gold Medal)

-- Submit the completed form to your departmental Merit Award Administrator.
+The nominator submits the completed package to their departmental Merit Award Administrator (MAA).

 The MAA reviews the nomination, and if necessary, requests additional documentation.

 The MAA forwards the finalized nomination package to the department director for approval.

 If approved, the MAA forwards the complete nomination package to CalHR.

 CalHR staff reviews it for completeness; if necessary, they will request additional information or documentation.

 Once completed, the Merit Award Board (MAB) receives the nomination and renders a decision.